a-usov/Pitch-Testing-App/README.md

 * **Conall Clements**
 * **Kara Newlands**

-See also the list of [contributors](http://stgit.dcs.gla.ac.uk/tp3-2018-cs23/codebase/blob/master/CONTRIBUTING.md) for contact details
+See also the list of [contributors](CONTRIBUTING.md) for contact details

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license - see the [LICENSE.md](http://stgit.dcs.gla.ac.uk/tp3-2018-cs23/codebase/blob/master/LICENCE) file for details.
+This project is licensed under the GNU General Public License version 3 - see the [LICENSE.md](LICENSE) file for details.

 This project uses FFmpeg which we do not own but can be found at [FFmpeg](http://ffmpeg.org) and its source can be downloaded [here](https://github.com/FFmpeg/FFmpeg)